 The trail is also great for spotting wildlife and we’ve seen many deer and squirrels on our Riverside Walk hikes.

 The Riverside Walk trail ends at the start of the iconic Zion Narrows, a difficult 9.4 mile out and back hike depending on how far you venture.

-Riverside Walk Zion tip: this refers to the Bottom Up Narrows Day Hike.
+Guide to Riverside Walk Zion tip: this refers to the Bottom Up Narrows Day Hike.
 The Top Down Thru Hike requires a permit.

 One of Zion’s best hikes, the Narrows follows the Virgin River into a narrow slot canyon.
 The trail leads to Mystery Falls and then passes close to the Orderville Canyon.
 The next highlight is the iconic Wall Street with its narrow passageways and towering canyon walls.
 The furthest point on the Bottom Up hike is Big Springs where hikers turn around and make their way back to the Riverside Walk.